kylevedder/kylevedder.github.io/misc/review_ai_is_good_for_you.md

 I think the book is particularly useful for SWEs, management consultants, finance analysts, or business strategists who want to gather a technology focused perspective of what's beyond the horizon of a fancier LLM or a new image generation model.
 If you are a robot learning research scientist and believe in The Bitter Lesson, these ideas probably sound familiar and I suggest reading [Eric's blog](https://evjang.com/) instead for more technical details.

+Information about where to buy the book can be found at [evjang.com/book/](https://evjang.com/book/)

 ## Book Summary

 <hr/>